Paul McGowan (footballer): Permanent move to St Mirren

 Towards the end of the 2012–13 season, McGowan admitted that his future was uncertain, having attracted interest from English clubs, with one believed to be Birmingham City after manager Lennon revealed he had yet to sort out his future at the club by signing a new deal.
 Eventually, on 3 June 2013, it was announced that McGowan had re-signed for St Mirren on a free transfer, just two days after his previous contract had expired.
 After signing a new contract, he cited family reasons as his basis for staying in Paisley.

 In the 2013–14 season, McGowan started off his season by struggling to score for the eight games, netting his first of the season on 5 October 2013, in a 2–0 win over Hearts.
 He scored another, as well as two assists, in a 4–3 win over St Johnstone on 19 October.
-In the match against Inverness CT, McGowan limped off where he sustained a broken toe, and later had to wear a protective mask in the fourth round replay of the Scottish Cup against Queen of the South.
+In the match against Inverness Caledonian Thistle, McGowan limped off where he sustained a broken toe, and later had to wear a protective mask in the fourth round replay of the Scottish Cup against Queen of the South.
 Despite being disciplined by the club for an incident away from football, McGowan continued to play, adding two more goals to his tally; one was against Dundee United on 15 March 2014 and the other against Hibernian on 19 April 2014, to help the club secure their future in the Scottish Premiership.
 After the latter match, McGowan stated he was happy to put the disciplinary incident behind him by helping the club finish the season on a high.
 At the end of season 2013–14, St Mirren announced that McGowan would not be offered a new contract and he was released.